SalomePlatform/adao/doc/en/tui.rst

 calculation case.
 The commands themselves are detailed just after in the :ref:`subsection_tui_commands`.

-The creation and initialisation of a study are done using the following commands, the ``case`` object name of the ADAO TUI calculation case being let free to the user choice::
+The creation and initialization of a study are done using the following commands, the ``case`` object name of the ADAO TUI calculation case being let free to the user choice::